Marquise Goodwin: Buffalo Bills

-San Francisco 49ers
+San Francisco 49ers (first stint)

 On March 9, 2017, Goodwin signed a two-year contract with the San Francisco 49ers.
 On September 10, 2017, in his 49ers debut, Goodwin had three receptions for 21 yards in the season opening 23–3 loss to the Carolina Panthers.
 On November 12, 2017, against the New York Giants, he caught his first touchdown of the season on an 83-yard reception.
 After beating one defender, Goodwin blew a kiss to the sky and once in the end zone, then took a knee in prayer before falling to both knees with his head in hands, as his teammates gathered around him.
 After the game, in which the 49ers beat the New York Giants for their first win of the season, Goodwin revealed that he and his wife had lost their prematurely born son due to complications during pregnancy in the early morning hours the day of the game.
 In Week 15, Goodwin caught a career-high 10 passes for 114 yards in a 25–23 win over the Titans.
 Goodwin established new career highs in receptions and receiving yards in his first season with the 49ers, finishing the season with 56 catches for 962 yards and two touchdowns.

 On March 8, 2018, Goodwin signed a three-year, $20.3 million contract extension with the 49ers that would last through the 2021 season.

 In Week 6, against the Green Bay Packers, Goodwin set career-highs with 126 yards and two touchdowns.
 In the 2018 season, he finished with 23 receptions for 395 yards and four touchdowns.

 In 2019, Goodwin played in nine games before being placed on injured reserve on December 10, 2019.
 He finished the season with 12 receptions for 186 yards and a touchdown.
 Without Goodwin, the 49ers reached Super Bowl LIV, but lost 31–20 to the Kansas City Chiefs.

 Philadelphia Eagles

-On April 25, 2020, Goodwin was traded to the Philadelphia Eagles for a swap of sixth-round draft picks in the 2020 NFL Draft.
+On April 25, 2020, Goodwin was traded to the Philadelphia Eagles for a swap of sixth-round draft picks in the 2020 NFL draft.
 After being traded to the Eagles, Goodwin agreed on a restructured contract on a one-year deal worth $1.35 million.
 On July 28, 2020, Goodwin announced he would opt out of the 2020 season due to the COVID-19 pandemic, and to focus more on his family.

 San Francisco 49ers (second stint)

-On March 16, 2021, Goodwin reverted to the San Francisco 49ers due to stipulations from the trade with the Eagles, and the 49ers sent a seventh-round draft pick in the 2021 NFL Draft to the Eagles as part of the trade clause.
+On March 16, 2021, Goodwin reverted to the 49ers due to stipulations from the trade with the Eagles, and the 49ers sent a seventh-round draft pick in the 2021 NFL draft to the Eagles as part of the trade clause.
 The 49ers released him the next day.